akacode-hub/Princess-Diary/README.md

 ## Why is it interesting ?

-This is intresting because it helps use to leverage the recent technology of Geneartive AI to apply in AI artistic skills and helps us to think creatively about the characters that are being involved .
+This is interesting because it helps us to leverage the recent technology of Generative AI to apply in AI artistic skills and helps us to think creatively about the characters that are being involved .
+Hence leveraging the skills that I have learnt in Machine Learning – Deep Learning can be utilized here to understand how generative AI is being used.

 ## How are you doing it?